shorepine/tulipcc/README.md

 ### Hardware

-To build your own Tulip:
+To build your own Tulip CC:
 - Get an [ESP32-S3 NXR8 dev board.](https://www.adafruit.com/product/5336).
 There's lots of variants, but you need an S3 for sure, and the "NXR8" means 8MB of SPI RAM and XMB of non-volatile flash storage (they have 8 and 32).
 If you get this exact one (the ESP32-S3-WROOM-1 N8R8) you can follow my pin numberings / get my breakout board.
 - Get a RGB dot clock display.
 [I am currently using this one](https://www.hotmcu.com/101-inch-1024x600-tft-lcd-display-with-capacitive-touch-panel-p-215.html).
 You want to make sure it takes "RGB" input, usually with 8 pins each for R, G and B (and then HSYNC, VSYNC, DE).
 If it is not 1024x600 you'll want to make changes in `display.h`.
 - For sound, get an I2S decoder.
 [You can get ones that have line outs like this](https://www.adafruit.com/product/3678) or ones that [have speaker amps built in like this](https://www.adafruit.com/product/3006).
 I use the speaker amp model and hook it into a little 3W speaker.